Juniper/libxo/doc/field-modifiers.rst

   \    hn-space        Humanize: Place space between numeric and unit
   \    hn-decimal      Humanize: Add a decimal digit, if number < 10
   \    hn-1000         Humanize: Use 1000 as divisor instead of 1024
-   k   key             Field is a key, suitable for XPath predicates l   leaf-list       Field is a leaf-list n   no-quotes       Do not quote the field when using JSON style
+   i   int-group       Insert locale thousands separators into this field k   key             Field is a key, suitable for XPath predicates l   leaf-list       Field is a leaf-list n   no-quotes       Do not quote the field when using JSON style